 This technique has only been proven to work with identity issues, like transgender rights.
 It’s hard to say how to adapt it for talking a relative out of their support for gun control.

-But the main message of the strategy couldn’t hurt to try: Listen to people, get them to think about their own experience, and highlight your common humanity.
+But it couldn’t hurt to try out the main message of the strategy: Listen to people, get them to think about their own experience, and highlight your common humanity.

 You might at least get your foot in the door to a breakthrough.